Saffron - The Wondrous Benefits of the Spice in Your Cupboard

 As one of the most sought-after spices in the world, saffron is associated with exotic and worldly dishes like Spanish paella or French bouillabaisse.
 The bright red stigmas and styles derived from for the Crocus sativus plant’s flowers are harvested and dried to create the spice.

 The rich color comes from a carotenoid pigment that also makes saffron an exciting dye for dishes and textiles, as well as a seasoning and coloring agent for food.
 What you might not realize is that saffron has significant health benefitsincluding helping to control your appetite.

 Saffron and Your Appetite

-The most widely accepted health benefit from saffron is appetite suppression.
-A 2010 study published in Nutrition Reseach found that extract from the saffron crocus helps you feel fullerwhile reducing the urge to snack.
+The most widely accepted health benefit of saffron is appetite suppression.
+A 2010 study published in Nutrition Research found that extract from the saffron crocus helps you feel fuller while reducing the urge to snack.